nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-openid-oauth2-in-login-screen.md

 ## Installation

-The Nuxeo addon [OpenID Authentication](https://connect.nuxeo.com/nuxeo/site/marketplace/package/openid-authentication) enables you to use OpenID Connect, the identity layer on top of the OAuth 2.0 protocol, and so to use OAuth2 providers as Identity providers.
+The Nuxeo addon [OpenID Authentication](https://connect.nuxeo.com/nuxeo/site/marketplace/package/openid-authentication) enables you to use OpenID Connect, the identity layer on top of the OAuth 2.0 protocol, and so to use OAuth 2 providers as identity providers.

 {{{multiexcerpt 'MP-installation-easy' page='Generic Multi-Excerpts'}}}

 ## Configuration

-### Declaring a New IdentityProvider in Nuxeo
+### Declaring a New Identity Provider in Nuxeo

 ```xml
 <extension point="providers" target="org.nuxeo.ecm.platform.oauth2.openid.OpenIDConnectProviderRegistry">